-NFL News: Saints Drew Brees On Browns Rookie Baker Mayfield: ‘He Can Be A Lot Better Than Me’
+NFL News: Saints Drew Brees On Browns Rookie Baker Mayfield – ‘He Can Be A Lot Better Than Me’

 “We call it the 6-foot-and-under club.
 All the 6-foot guys… we kind of know what it’s like.
 We kind of have the chip on our shoulder because we’ve heard it our whole life.”

 During his career, Drew Brees has thrown for more than 70,000 yards and he is quickly approaching the 500-touchdown club.
-The thing is, he’s 39-years-old and has shown not a single sign of slowing down due to age, and he may end up playing another four or five years.
+The thing is, he’s 39-years-old and has not shown a single sign of slowing down due to age, and he may end up playing another four or five years.

 After five seasons with the San Diego Chargers, Brees signed with the New Orleans Saints and is in his 13th in the “Big Easy.”
 Since arriving in New Orleans, Brees has never thrown for less than 4,300 yards in a season and crossed 5,000 yards on five different occasions.
 Having a legend such as Drew Brees say that he could be even better than him, Baker Mayfield and fans of the Cleveland Browns have to be smiling pretty big right now.